-He shares statistics on print advertising which shows that for all the people exposed to your advertising, only around 10%-20% actually make it past the headline to read the body copy.
+He shares statistics on print advertising which shows that for all the people exposed to your advertising, only around 10%-20% make it past the headline to read the body copy.
 We’ve seen nothing to suggest this is any different in the modern digital age.
 In fact, with low attention spans on digital media channels, it’s probably even lower now.

 We’ve learned to write the headline first.
-And, then write our copy so it relates back to the headline.
-This stops us wandering off on tangents and including irrelevant content.
+And, then write our copy so it relates to the headline.
+This stops us from wandering off on tangents and including irrelevant content.
 Something we know we did quite often with our initial posts.

-In fact, our better performing articles almost always have the strongest headlines and a clear story structure to them.
+In fact, our better-performing articles almost always have the strongest headlines and a clear story structure to them.
 They’re also the ones we wrote with the reader most in mind.